AmberWein/FlightSimulator/README.md

 5. Make sure that the .dll file name is exactly the same as the class's name of the uploaded algorithm.
 6. Upload your CSV file and press the "Next" button.
 7. The simulation is on, feel free to check it out and use the different features!
-Notice: in any case you want to go back one page, you can press the "Back" button on your left hand side.
+Moreover, in any case you want to go back one page, you can press the "Back" button on your left hand side.
+Notice: please be patient after choosing an anomalies detector.
+It takes some time to analyze the data.
+You'll know were ready when the button becomes enabled !

 ## UML diagram:
 ![image](https://user-images.githubusercontent.com/63461543/114775428-f6135d80-9d79-11eb-817c-cee1d28668d7.png)